How To Turn Your Mental Health Journey into Valuable Life Lessons for Your Children

 Everyone struggles from time to time.
 Life is full of ups and downs and kids must learn to ride the wave instead of fighting the tide.
 You need to explain to them that regardless of how bad they feel today the pain is only temporary.

 It might have taken you months to recover physically and emotionally from the effects of postpartum depression.
 But once you did, you were able to enjoy the tremendous gift of life and motherhood.
-Your child can learn from your example that successfully dealing with their emotions and mental health issues will make them stronger and prepare them to deal with whatever life throws at them.
+Your child can learn from your example that successfully dealing with their emotions and mental health issues will make them stronger.
+Also it will prepare them to deal with whatever life throws at them.

 Edited By Mummyitsok